GEO-Protocol/Documentation/node.md

 Configuration file is named `conf.json`. <br/>
 It is required to be located **on the same FS level** as `geo_network_client`. </br>
+The configuration file must contain addresses information of the node – `addresses`: all the addresses that identify the node (including ports, if related) and their types, as well as the list of the [Observers](https://github.com/GEO-Protocol/Observer) – `observers`.

 Example configuration for the BETA1 Test net. is provided further. </br>
 </br>
 Currently, observers test. net is driven by only 4 observers.